rememberSoftwares/yacana/README.md

 Multiplier was called with types =  <class 'int'> <class 'int'>
 Multiplier was called with param = |6| and |8|

 INFO: [PROMPT]: Now that the tool responded do you need to make another tool call ?
-Explain why and what are the remaining steps are if any.
+Explain why and what the remaining steps are if any.

 INFO: [AI_RESPONSE]: Yes, I do need to make another tool call!